Jean-Francois-C/Database-Security-Audit/README.md

 ➤ Database Penetration Testing - List of attacks
-➤ How to perform a network ports scan to locate a database ➤ How to perform a brute-force attack to identify valid database credentials (logins & passwords) ➤ How to identify database vulnerabilities due to missing security patches ➤ How to log into a a database using valid credentials
+➤ How to perform a network ports scan to locate a database ➤ How to perform a brute-force attack to identify valid database credentials (logins & passwords) ➤ How to check if a database is prone to known and unpatched vulnerabilities (e.g. obsolete database version, missing security patches)
+➤ How to log into a a database using valid credentials
 ➤ How to identify and exploit database and OS privileges escalation vulnerabilities (including configuration review) ➤ How to dump and crack database password hashes